Laniakea-elixir-it/docker-galaxy-testing/README.md

-# docker-galaxycloud-testing
+# docker-galaxy-testing
-docker-galaxycloud - galaxy-TESTING flavor
+docker for  galaxy-testing flavor